A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

-However, Herbert showed in \cite{Herbert2021} that the Grover-Rudolph procedure can eliminate the potential algorithmic speedup gain even for log-concave distributions: \begin{theorem}[Herbert] To achieve a root mean squared error of $\hat{\varepsilon}$ using an unbiased quantum Monte Carlo estimation method requires $\tilde{\Omega}(1/\hat \varepsilon^2)$ operations when the Grover-Rudolph method is used to prepare some log-concave distribution as a quantum state. \end{theorem}
+for some operator $\mathcal{U}$, where $\alpha_i, \beta_i$ denote the probabilities for a new sample $x_j$ to be drawn from the sets defined by $L_i \coloneqq [x_{i-1}, x_i]$ or $R_i \coloneqq [x_i,x_{i+1}]$, respectively.
+The superscript $m$ labels the current resolution level: we start at level $m$, and each application of Eq.~\eqref{eq:evolution} introduces a new boundary, advancing to level $m+1$.
+We can repeat this process until $m=n$ and thus arrive at Eq.~\eqref{eq:distribution_state}.
+The question of the existence of such a $\mathcal{U}$ is discussed in \cite{grover2002creating}.
+Nevertheless, Herbert showed in \cite{Herbert2021} that the Grover-Rudolph procedure can eliminate the potential algorithmic speedup even for log-concave distributions.
+In particular, to achieve a root mean squared error of $\hat{\varepsilon}$ using an unbiased quantum Monte Carlo estimation method requires $\tilde{\Omega}(1/\hat \varepsilon^2)$ operations when the Grover-Rudolph method is used to prepare some log-concave distribution as a quantum state.
+In the above, $\hat{\varepsilon} = \sqrt{\mathbb{E}[(\hat \mu - \mu)^2]}$, where $\mu$ is the mean of $p(x)$, $\hat\mu$ the estimate, and $\hat{\varepsilon}$ is the root mean square error.